Verb–Noun Collocations: Do, Have, Make, Take

 Take a test / take an exam

-This is also common, especially in American English.
+This is especially common in American English, but it is also understood in British English.

 - She’s taking a test this afternoon.